A Black Sheep in Aroostook County

-Orin and his father, Fred W. Russell.
+Orin and his father, Fred W. Russell, also known as Black Fred.

 Why Hide?